DamithTennakoon/The-VR-Sandbox/README.md

 # The VR Sandbox

-The VR Sandbox is an virtual reality application that is desined to simulate real-world laboratories in STEM courses at the University level.
+The VR Sandbox is an virtual reality application that is designed to simulate real-world laboratories in STEM courses at the University level.
 The app enables students to be fully immersed into a virtual environment to perform various exercices and experiments.
 The VR Sandbox offers virtual tours of key landmarks, activities for building electrical circuits, exercises to learn about mechatronics.

 ## Version 4: Drone Laboratory
 ### Purpose